-Well, it depends on what kind of business you formed and when since not all businesses are eligible to make an S election with the Internal Revenue Service (IRS).
+An S corporation may help your business, but it depends on what kind of business you formed and when.
+All business entities are not eligible to make an S election with the Internal Revenue Service (IRS).
 S corporations are “small business corporations” as defined by the Internal Revenue Code that elect to pass corporate income, losses, deductions, and credits through to their shareholders for Federal tax purposes.
+S corporation elections apply to only certain types of business entities and have their own tax elections limitations.

 In our practice, the limited liability company (LLC) is a common business entity formed to obtain limited liability protections as provided by state law.
-Often, the LLC also elects an S corporation status with the IRS to obtain respective tax advantages.
+Often, LLCs also elect an S corporation tax status with the IRS to obtain respective tax advantages.

 Shareholders of S corporations report the pass-through of income and losses on their personal tax returns and are assessed taxes at their individual income tax rates.
 In general, S corporations do not pay income taxes on the entity’s income but are responsible for tax on certain built-in gains and passive income at the entity level.
 This can be a big benefit to avoid the “double taxation” attributed to C corporations, which are taxed on income at both the corporate and shareholder levels.